AmbireTech/adex-protocol/README.md

 The smart platform is a server designed to handle most of the off-chain parts of the AdEx protocol:

 1. Collect events coming from the users
-2. Build analytics/reports on them
+2. Serve as a validator of the OUTPACE channels
-3. Serve as a validator of the OUTPACE channels
+3. Build analytics/reports
 4. Participate in a bidding process for each impression

 @TODO describe "publisher-side smart platform"
 @TODO describe off chain interactions, OUTPACE channels, including campaign specs, canceling campaigns, what the campaign duration means, what the channel timeout means

-@TODO full spec in components/ ; and describe why two validators are sufficient
+@TODO perhaps this should be multiple small components

 #### Paying by impression (CPM) or by click (CPC)